marvhus/olcPGE_test/README.md

-# Makefile Template
+# oclPGE test
-A C++ Makefile Template
-made by marvhus
+Some fiddling around and learing of the Pixel Game Engine made by One Lone Coder. https://github.com/OneLoneCoder/olcPixelGameEngine

 ## Quickstart